 Once you have a parameterized model, you can use it to explore scenarios that would be expensive or time-consuming to test experimentally.
 This is where simulation really starts to pay off.

-You can predict how changing electrode thickness or press density will affect the tradeoff between energy density and power capability.
-You can simulate a fast-charge protocol and track internal variables that are hard or impossible to measure directly: anode potential (to assess lithium plating risk), core temperature, or mechanical stress in the active material particles.
+You can predict how electrode thickness or press density shifts the tradeoff between energy density and power.
+You can simulate a fast-charge protocol and track internal variables that are hard or impossible to measure directly: anode potential for plating risk, core temperature, or mechanical stress in the active particles.
 You can evaluate how different formation protocols affect initial capacity loss and SEI stability.
-You can project degradation pathways under the same operating conditions, or predict how degradation will differ under a completely new duty cycle.
+You can project degradation pathways under the same duty cycle, or under a completely new one.

-These are questions that would otherwise require weeks or months of testing to answer experimentally.
-But prediction alone still requires a lot of manual trial and error.
-You're asking "if I change X, what happens to Y?" and then iterating: trying different electrode thicknesses, different press densities, different charge profiles, and checking the results each time.
-It's faster than running the experiments, but you're still searching through the design space by hand.
+These are questions that would otherwise take weeks or months of bench work to answer.
+Prediction alone still requires trial and error.
+You ask "if I change X, what happens to Y?" and iterate.
+Different electrode thicknesses, different press densities, different charge profiles, checked one at a time.
+It's faster than running the experiments.
+You're still searching through the design space by hand.

 Optimize